tlsnotary/docs-mdbook/src/mpc/key_exchange.md

 # Key Exchange

-In TLS, the first step towards obtaining TLS session keys is to compute a shared secret between the `Prover` and the `Server` by running the [ECDH protocol](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman).
+In TLS, the first step towards obtaining TLS session keys is to compute a shared secret between the client and the server by running the [ECDH protocol](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman).
 The resulting shared secret in TLS terms is **called the pre-master secret `PMS`**.

 With TLSNotary, at the end of the key exchange, the `Server` gets the `PMS` as usual.
 The `Prover` and the `Verifier` only have a share of the `PMS`.
 This allows the `Verifier` to check the `Prover` is honest.